treeverse/lakeFS/design/export-functionality.md

 ### Using Rclone
 [Rclone](https://rclone.org/) is a command line program to sync files and directories between cloud providers.
-Users can gain the export functionality by using Rclone's [copy](https://rclone.org/commands/rclone_copy/) and [sync](https://rclone.org/commands/rclone_sync/) commands.
+Users can gain the export functionality by using Rclone's [copy](https://rclone.org/commands/rclone_copy/), [sync](https://rclone.org/commands/rclone_sync/), and [check](https://rclone.org/commands/rclone_check/) commands.

 The copy command can be used to copy files from lakeFS to a designated object store location.
 The sync command can be used to export only the diff between a specific branch and a commit reference, since sync makes the source and the dest identical (modifying destination only).
+The check command can be used as a success/failure indication on the exported objects, since it checks if the files in the source and destination match, and logs a report of files which don't match.

 In order to use Rclone, users will need to download it if necessary, learn it, and have it in their toolset.